philipptrenz/Text-Visualisation-in-Practice/07_knowledge_graphs/README.md

-After mining the new dataset, normalizing the Wikipedia articles and setting up the processing pipeline, which took quite long due to several software and compatibility issues, the CoreNLP processing results exemplary in the following for the MP Stephen Kinnock:
+After mining the new dataset, normalizing the Wikipedia articles and setting up the processing pipeline, which took quite long due to several software and compatibility issues, the CoreNLP processing ring for the MP Stephen Kinnock:esults exemplary in the follow

 ```
 Stephen Kinnock: